-An interesting study, found that the most productive employees worked for 52 minutes and then took break for 17 minutes (on average).
+An interesting study found that the most productive employees worked for 52 minutes and then took a break for 17 minutes (on average).

 A similar schedule of study is helpful.
-Concentration for 30-60 minutes with a 15-minute re-energising break between the next round is beneficial.
+Concentration for 30-60 minutes with a 15-minute re-energizing break between the next round is beneficial.

 Here is another good piece of advice – when reading a book, highlight the important bits (perhaps, by underlining).